Meet the folks in the office.

 FPC's resident theologian, Stuart is always game for a good debate and cherishes his calling to teach the faith.
 A lifelong nerd, he admits to reading theology at bedtime, disappearing down rabbit holes of biblical inquiry, a habit begun at Union Seminary in Richmond.
 Always on the front line of mission—whether caring for the souls at FPC, promoting interfaith dialogue in Tyler, or taking outreach abroad—Stuart cares deeply about walking through life with folks.
 His family shares his passion for building community, too: his wife, Amy, works in non-profit development, a path that his older daughter has followed, and his younger daughter works on political campaigns.
 Rest assured: dinner conversation is never dull!

 With all of her many talents, Pam fills in wherever there's need.
 You name it—advising the deacons, leading worship, developing curriculum—Pam's on it.
 Her real passion, though, is teaching scripture and the spiritual disciplines, a joy she cultivated as a student at Columbia Theological Seminary.
-When she's not up at church, Pam shuttles her two daughters back and forth between ballet and swim team, to a steady soundtrack of contemporary Christian tunes.
-Pam and her husband, Jeff, escape to the mountains with the kids every chance they get—there's nothing a cup of hot cocoa and a hike can't fix.
+Pam and her husband, Jeff, escape to the mountains with their daughters every chance they get—there's nothing a cup of hot cocoa and a hike can't fix.

 Click on a staff member's name to send them an email.
 Not sure who you need to contact?
 Get in touch with the church office →